coldbox-modules/cbelasticsearch/readme.md

 ```
 searchBuilder
     .match( "shortDescription", "Elasticsearch" )
     .match( "description", "Elasticsearch" )
     .match(
-			name="name",
+        name = "name",
-			value="Elasticsearch",
+        value = "Elasticsearch",
-			boost=.5
+        boost = 0.5
     );
 ```

 In the above example, documents with a `name` field containing "Elasticsearch" would be boosted in score higher than those which only find the value in the short or long description.

 #### Advanced Query DSL

-The SearchBuilder also allows full use of the [Elasticsearch query language](https://www.elastic.co/guide/en/elasticsearch/reference/current/_introducing_the_query_language.html), allowing detailed configuration of queries, if the basic `match()`, `sort()` and `aggregate()` methods are not enough to meet your needs.
+The SearchBuilder also allows full use of the [Elasticsearch query language](https://www.elastic.co/guide/en/elasticsearch/reference/current/_introducing_the_query_language.html) allowing detailed configuration of queries if the basic `match()`, `sort()` and `aggregate()` methods are not enough to meet your needs.
 There are several methods to provide the raw query language to the Search Builder.
 One is during instantiation.

-In the following we are looking for matches of active records with "Elasticsearch" in the name, description, or shortDescription fields.
+In the following we are looking for matches of active records with "Elasticsearch" in the `name`, `description`, or `shortDescription` fields.
 We are also looking for a phrase match of "is awesome" and are boosting the score of the applicable document, if found.

 ```
 var search = getInstance( "SearchBuilder@cbElasticsearch" )
     .new(
         index = "bookshop",
         type = "books",
         properties = {
-							"query":{
+            "query" = {
-								"term" : {
+                "term" = {
-									"isActive" : 1
+                    "isActive" = 1
                 },
-								"match" : {
+                "match" = {
-									"name"            : "Elasticsearch",
+                    "name" = "Elasticsearch",
-									"description"     : "Elasticsearch",
+                    "description" = "Elasticsearch",
-									"shortDescription": "Elasticsearch"
+                    "shortDescription" = "Elasticsearch"
                 },
-								"match_phrase" : {
+                "match_phrase" = {
-									"description" : {
+                    "description" = {
-										"query" : "is awesome",
+                        "query" = "is awesome",
-										"boost" : 2
+                        "boost" = 2
                     }
-								},
+                }
             }
         }
     )
     .execute();
 ```

 For more information on Elasticsearch query DSL, the [Search in Depth Documentation](https://www.elastic.co/guide/en/elasticsearch/guide/current/search-in-depth.html) is an excellent starting point.